CHERIoT-Platform/CHERIoT-Platform.github.io/_posts/2025-07-04-why-new-rtos-2.markdown

 The scheduler's blocking APIs (wait for timeout, wait for a futex, wait for more than one futex) all take a pointer to a `Timeout` structure.
 This records the amount of time that a thread may spend blocking (along with the amount of time it has spent blocking).
-These are intended to be passed through multiple compartments, so a complex operating that does multiple calls that might block can reuse the timeout pointer from the caller and stop if the timeout is exceeded.
+These are intended to be passed through multiple compartments, so a complex operation that does multiple calls that might block can reuse the timeout pointer from the caller and stop if the timeout is exceeded.
 This makes it easy to build rich APIs that have bounded blocking times.
 You wouldn't build a system like this unless sharing a two-word structure across security boundaries is easy.